JohnIrvine1433/ThemeMaster/README.md

 # Support ThemeMaster
 No better support than ThemeMaster being used!
 If you have a GitHub account you can show it by starring the project.

+Feel free to suggest any enhancement or report any issue directly through GitHub.
+Alternatively and for any questions, comments and feedback, you can find me on Discord using this [link](https://discord.gg/wurh4WM).